 Our focus is on artificial intelligence and its applications to real business problems.
 We invest in Twitter, thinking that this is a good business to apply AI to.
 Unfortunately, Twitter management doesn’t see it that way in 2015.
 They miss out on applying AI to fix trolling, improve search and generate more valuable experiences.
 We attribute the lack of focus on AI to the downfall of Twitter.
 Similarly, we invest in Gopro, thinking that AI is the key to unlock user generated content and turn the company into a powerful provider of unique video footage.
 As with Twitter, Gopro management misses out on the AI opportunity.
 Both businesses turn into commodities with no meaningful profitability and little growth prospects.
 We close our positions with large losses.
 We make money with currencies, particularly shorting the Brazilian Real.
 We also make money buying Microsoft.
 The company takes leadership in cloud computing.
 We end 2015 down 17% and 2016 down 16%.

-Our focus on AI finally pays off.
+Companies with engagements in AI start getting traction in the market.
+Our investments pay off.
 We reposition our portfolio with Tesla, Nvidia, Intel and Qualcomm to take full advantage of the race to build the most powerful self driving car.
 These investments perform very well.
 We also make money with Microsoft and Apple.
 We end the year up 50%.